 Set Average Volume to over 2 million (2M).
 Adjust based on your preferences.
 As indicated above, I don’t want super low-volume stocks.
 This criterion helps eliminate them.
 Ideally set this higher, like 5M+, for day trading.

 If you want to limit the exchanges you trade, you can select which exchanges to include in the Exchange option.
 For this scan, I have included only NYSE and Nasdaq.

-Relative Volume means only show stocks that are moving more than 1.5x usual volume.
+Relative Volume means only show stocks that have more than 1.5x usual volume up to this point in the day.
 We want big volume behind the big price moves.
-If a stock is making a big move on low volume, that move is more likely to falter or fizzle.
-But if there is a big price move and big volume, the strong price action is more likely to sustain itself.
+If a stock is making a big move on low (relative) volume, the movement is more likely to fizzle.
+But if there is a big price move and big volume, the strong movement is more likely to sustain itself.

 Sort by Change from Open.
 You can change the columns by clicking the Settings button—near the top right of the page— and picking your own column headings.

 For a day trader, Change From Open is more important than Change (which is the change from the prior closing price) because day traders don’t hold positions overnight.
 We only care about how much a stock is moving today; we don’t care about how far it is from yesterday’s close.
 The price could gap 10% between yesterday’s close and today’s open, but unless that stock is moving big after the open, there is no money to be made there.
 We are looking for movement NOW, not overnight.

 Here’s another example, from another day, taken just before noon EST. Notice how I have increased the current volume to over 500K because it is later in the day (in this case, every stock on the list has volume over 1 million shares).

 The example shows many stocks that have moved more than 5% after the open.

 Focus on trading the stocks at the bottom and top of the list, when sorted by Change from Open.